iancleary/tasks/README.md

 > ## The Ivy Lee Method
 >
+> *The Ivy Lee method dates back to 1918, when Lee, a productivity consultant, was hired by Charles M. Schwab, the president of the Bethlehem Steel Corporation, to improve his company's efficiency.
+As the story goes, Lee offered his method to Schwab for free, and after three months, Schwab was so pleased with the results he wrote Lee a check for $25,000 - the equivalent of about $400,000 today.*
+>
 > During his 15 minutes with each executive, Ivy Lee explained his simple daily routine for achieving peak productivity:
 >
 >* At the end of each work day, write down the six most important things you need to accomplish tomorrow.
 Do not write down more than six tasks.